 Chronic instability can have several causes including hypermobility (more mobility in joints than normal).
 Hypermobility can allow for more mobility in ligaments and joints, thus giving less stability to the head of the shoulder.
 Therefore, this can cause a luxation to occur more quickly because the shoulder head has more room to move.

-However, chronic instability can also result from regular luxation of the shoulder.
-If this is the case, it is sometimes necessary to use surgery to ensure that the head of the shoulder becomes more stable by securing certain ligaments in the shoulder.
+However, chronic instability can also result from frequent luxation of the shoulder.
+If this is the case, it is sometimes necessary to remove the shoulder by means of a operation ensuring that the shoulder head gains more stability by tightening certain ligaments in the shoulder.

 Treatment:

 If you have an acute shoulder luxation, it is important that the shoulder head first be returned to its original position (reponate).
 Depending on the situation, muscle relaxant and/or pain relieving medication may be used.
-After the shoulder has been repositioned you will wear a sling for two to four weeks after which you will start a rehabilitation program.
-During the rehabilitation program it is important to increase muscle strength and stability in the shoulder to prevent a new luxation.
+After the shoulder has been repositioned you will wear a sling for two to four weeks after which you will start a rehabilitation program. rehabilitation process.
+During the rehabilitation process, it is important to increase muscle strength and stability in the shoulder to prevent another luxation.
 Exactly how long the rehabilitation will take is difficult to say in advance.
 It depends on several factors.
-Physical therapy is advised for 4 to 12 weeks for uncomplicated luxations.
-An exercise program under the supervision of a physical therapist can also help with chronic instability.
-The physiotherapists at Fysiofitaal Tilburg offer you professional guidance during your rehabilitation and work together with you towards a successful recovery!
+Physiotherapy is advised for 4 to 12 weeks in uncomplicated luxations.
+A exercise program under the guidance of a physical therapist can provide relief.
+Dhe physiotherapists at Fysiofitaal Tilburg offer you professional guidance during your rehabilitation and work with you toward a successful recovery!